nismod/irv-jamaica/frontend/docs/howto.md

    `data-layers/hazards/`.
 3. Define a helper function that will create a ViewLayer object, given some arguments (or no arguments.) eg. `data-layers/hazards/hazards-view-layer.ts`.
-4. Define any corresponding layer selection state in the same folder (eg. `data-layers/hazards/data-selection.ts`) and `state/data-params.ts`.
+4. Define any corresponding layer selection state in a `state/` subfolder (eg. `data-layers/hazards/state/data-selection.ts`) and `state/data-params.ts`.
-5. Define the view layer state in a file named `state.ts` eg. `data-layers/hazards/state.ts`.
+5. Define the view layer state in a file named `state/layer.ts` eg. `data-layers/hazards/state/layer.ts`.
 This file must export a named `LayerState` export derived from the layer name eg. `export const hazardsLayerState`.
-6. Add a new sidebar section folder (eg. `sidebar/hazards/`) with React components that control the layer selection state.
+6. Add a sidebar subfolder (eg. `data-layers/hazards/sidebar/`) with React components that control the layer selection state.
 Import the new section into `sidebar/SidebarContent.tsx`, and add it to the views that use it.
 Define a default view state (eg. visible/hidden, expanded/collapsed) in `config/views.ts`.

 NOTE: the framework does not define the structure for the code surrounding a view layer definition.
 The main consideration is to avoid circular dependencies